-The AF for both ASR Nederland N.V. and the insurance legal entities is operationally part of a.s.r.
-Group Risk Management.
+The AF for both a.s.r. and the insurance legal entities is operationally part of a.s.r.
+GRM.
 The AF is performed by persons who have profound knowledge of actuarial and financial mathematics, proportionate to the nature, scale and complexity of the risks present in a.s.r.'s businesses.

 There are two function holders.
-One is responsible for the legal entities in the Life segment (Individual Life, Funeral and Pensions business lines) as well as for the overall Life segment of ASR Nederland N.V..
-The other for the entities in the Non-life segment (Property & Casualty, Disability and Health business lines) as well as for the overall Non-life segment of ASR Nederland N.V.
+One is responsible for the legal entities in the Life segment (Individual Life & Pensions and Funeral business lines) as well as for the overall Life segment of a.s.r.
+The other for the entities in the Non-life segment (Property & Casualty, Disability and Health business lines) as well as for the overall Non-life segment of a.s.r.

 The AF function is represented in several risk committees.
-Each year, the AF drafts a formal report, which it discusses with the BEC - Risk meeting (or EB) and the a.s.r.
+At least annually the AF drafts a formal report, which is discussed with the BEC - Risk meeting (or EB) and the a.s.r.
 Audit & Risk Committee.